-If you would like additional information a new guide will shortly be published: "Spotlight on TURP and Laser treatments for an enlarged prostate".
+If you would like additional information Prostate Scotland has a guide: 'Spotlight on TURP and Laser treatments for an enlarged prostate'.

 High Intensity Focused Ultrasound (HIFU)

 A probe is inserted into the rectum and high energy ultrasound can be targeted at the prostate, because the prostate is next to the rectum.
 The procedure requires sedation or a general anaesthetic and is currently not available in Scotland.